-You’ll always forget something, and leave something somewhere.
-Get used to it.
+You’ll always forget something and leave something somewhere so get used to it.

-Spend lots of money on your car.
-Let the mechanic know, so they can make sure it’s good to go the distance.
-Obviously, get some sort of roadside assistance membership.
-Just in case.
+Spend lots of money on your car and let your mechanic know so they make sure you’re good to go the distance, and get some sort of roadside assistance membership just in case.

 Get an in-car DVD for the kids.
-Encourage them to keep interested by doing lots of things like reading, drawing, playing games on their Ipad, maybe even communicating with the other humans in the car too.
-They can get carsick from looking down at books and Ipads for too long and in-car, or seat-back DVD players help keep their heads up.
-While they have the headphones on, the sweet sound of silence from the back seat is a bonus.
+The kids get carsick from looking down at books and I-Pads for too long.
+In-car or seat-back DVD players help them keep their heads up and for us parents, while they have the headphones on, the sweet sound of silence from the back seat is a bonus.

-Luggage is always under control when you leave but it’s generally a mess within a day.
-The car starts out clean and well-organised…yet always returns weeks later looking like the inside of a Sherman tank.
+The luggage is always under control when you leave but it’s generally a mess within a day or so.
+The car starts out clean and well-organised… good luck.

-…and budget realistically.
-Once you’re on the road you’ll need spare cash for unexpected bits and pieces like lunch and snacks, coffee, souvenirs, and stuff like the AAA size batteries you forgot to pack.
+Budget realistically.
+Once you’re on the road you’ll need spare cash for unexpected bits and pieces like the ‘extra’ lunch and snacks, coffee, souvenirs, and stuff like the AAA size batteries you forgot to pack.
 We always bring our lunch from home on the first day (to save money) but we budget to buy meals on the road after that.
-When we stay at farmstays or in cabins with cooking facilities, we shop and bring supplies, but when we stay the night in hotels and motels, going out for meals, or getting takeaway, are the easiest options.
+When we stay at farmstays or in cabins with cooking facilities, we shop and bring supplies, but when we stay the night in hotels and motels we find going out for meals or getting takeaway is the easiest option.
 We just bring a small esky and try to keep under our budget for a few days by bringing yoghurt and cereal and fruit for breakfast.
 Cheese and crackers has turned out to be a budget snack hit in our car on long days.

-To help the kids handle the long days of driving, try to plan and prepare for the first and last days to be the longest.
-Talk to them for a few days beforehand to make sure they understand how long the day is.
-Take plenty of snacks, and have backup supplies.
+To help the kids handle the long days of driving we try to plan and prepare for the first and last days to be the longest.
+We talk to them for a few days beforehand to make sure they understand how long the day is.
+Take plenty of snacks and have backup supplies.

 Have lots of chargers and a plan for how you’re going to keep six devices charged for long periods of use in the car.
-Multi port car chargers, small battery packs, small flexible solar panel chargers are worth considering.
-Please buy a good car charger and be warned that the really cheap ones don’t seem to recharge devices quickly.
-Once devices start running out of battery, patience starts running out too.
+Multi port car chargers, small battery packs, and small flexible solar panel chargers are worth considering.
+Buy a good car charger.
+Some recharge faster than others.

-Clean your house to the point someone would like to go on holiday in it.
-Just to prove how awesomely clean your house always is to the people coming to feed the cats.
+Finally, clean your house to the point that you’d like to go on holiday in a place like it, and that your house is ‘always like this’ to the people you’ve organised to feed the pets.

 Click here to go back the home page.